Cherokee Indians – SC Native Americans

 • Cherokee Foodways in South Carolina - learn about what the Cherokee have eaten throughout their history

-• The Cherokee held several large seasonal festivals, including the Busk or Green Corn Ceremony.
-This was a celebration of renewal held in late summer when the corn crop ripened.
-It was common among other southeastern tribes as well.
+• Rituals – The Cherokee held several large seasonal festivals, including the Busk or Green Corn Ceremony.
+This was a celebration of renewal held in late summer when the first corn crop ripened.
+It was common among other Southeastern tribes as well.

 © 2024 SCIWAY.net, LLC | All Rights Reserved